 You can give to WCCN online by navigating to the donate tab at the top of our website and clicking the donate button at the top of the page (wccn.org/donate).
 There, you can make a secure donation with a credit or debit card or through Venmo.
 We accept both recurring and one-time donations.
 Alternatively, you can send a check or cash to the address below:

 211 S. Paterson Street Suite 260

 How can I invest in WCCN?

 Investing with WCCN is easy!
 Simply visit https://www.wccn.org/invest and fill out a short form to request a prospectus.
 You can also call us at (608) 257-7230 to speak with our investor relations team.

-For only $100, you can help micro-entrepreneurs grow their businesses, enroll their children in school, purchase medicine, improve their housing, and become more food secure.
+For a minimum of only $100, you can help micro-entrepreneurs grow their businesses, enroll their children in school, purchase medicine, improve their housing, and become more food secure.

 We offer the following to investors:

 WCCN provides a simple note offering which is easy to understand.
 Our mission and vision are simple but our work is high impact.
 Investors are provided with stories about the lives and work of end borrowers and financial reports to ensure that there is an alignment of values among stakeholders.